WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         ```

         - Press the <hl_5>Subscription Assistant Button</hl_5> on your Touch Interface
-            - Under the xStatuses Page, move the Slider labeled ==Adjust Volume,== to a new position and release
+            - Under the xStatuses Page, move the Slider labeled <hl_0>Adjust Volume</hl_0> to a new position and release
                 - Alternatively, you can adjust the volume with the Codec's native volume control buttons
             - Observe your <hl_6>Terminal Window's</hl_6> output, you should see events for your Subscription fill the <hl_6>Terminal Window</hl_6>
                 - <hl_3>Optional</hl_3>: Move the slider a few more times to see more changes come in